vidister/gimp-web/content/about/meta/index.md

 If you are writing content or developing other parts of the site, there is an option to watch the directory of files for changes and to automatically re-compile the site as needed:

 `pelican -r`

+In some cases, it can be beneficial to avoid using the cache that Pelican creates internally (to help speed up the build).
+To avoid using the cache, *and* to watch for changes and rebuild as necessary:

+`pelican -r --ignore-cache`

 #### Viewing the site